Network resilience: Phase transitions in biological networks

-Similar to the formation of cell clumps in yeast population discussed above, the cyanobacteria cells also aggregate together to provide the shading required for protection of photosynthetic machinery from damage by excessive light \cite{zilliges2008extracellular}.
-Unlike yeast cells in a clump that usually stick together, the tightness of cyanobacteria cell aggregation can increase or decrease as the light conditions change.
-Shown in Fig. \ref{Cran_Aggregation}, cells aggregating together in blue light that is harmful to them, but relax their clumps to optimize light capture in green light \cite{wiltbank2019diverse}.
-Thus, the resilience of cyanobacteria populations could be enhanced by such regulations of cell-cell contacts.
+Similar to the formation of cell clumps in the yeast population discussed above, cyanobacteria also aggregate to provide the shading required to protect their photosynthetic machinery from damage by excessive light \cite{zilliges2008extracellular}.
+Unlike yeast cells in a clump, which usually stick together, the tightness of cyanobacterila cell aggregation increases or decreases as the light conditions change.
+As shown in Fig. \ref{Cran_Aggregation}, cells aggregate in blue light, which is harmful to them; however, when exposed to green light, cells relax their clumps to optimize light capture \cite{wiltbank2019diverse}.
+Thus, the resilience of cyanobacteria populations can be enhanced by the regulation of cell-cell contact.

-\textbf{Bacterial antibiotic responses.} The extensive use of antibiotics has resulted in a situation where multidrug-resistant pathogens have become a severe menace to human health worldwide \cite{felden2018bacterial}.
-Antibiotics affect bacterial cell physiology at many levels, and bacteria respond to antibiotics by changing their metabolism, gene expression, and possibly even their mutation rate \cite{mitosch2014bacterial}, which affects the level of their growth rate and ability to survive.
-Bacteria cell may survive an antibiotic treatment because individual cells may become tolerant or adapt to the treatment, or because the population recovers by recolonization, reproduction or rapid regrowth, after some individual cells were killed \cite{nimmo2015vive, meredith2015collective}.
-Such mechanisms can be characterized by the resistance-resilience framework in the field of microbiology \cite{shade2012fundamentals}, with resistance defined as the insensitivity to the treatment, and resilience as the time required for a community to recover its former composition and functions after a treatment \cite{carvalho2019antibiotic}.
-The involvement of biological mechanisms related to antibiotic resistance and antibiotic resilience has been gaining concern in the scientific community \cite{shade2012fundamentals, mitosch2014bacterial, defraine2018fighting, bakkeren2019salmonella, carvalho2019antibiotic}, contributing to the development of new treatment strategies to cope with and prevent the rise of resistant pathogenic bacteria \cite{mitosch2014bacterial}.
+\textbf{Bacterial antibiotic responses.} The extensive use of antibiotics has resulted in a situation in which multidrug-resistant pathogens have become a severe menace to human health worldwide.
+Antibiotics affect bacterial cell physiology at many levels, and bacteria respond to antibiotics by changing their metabolism, gene expression, and possibly even their mutation rate \cite{mitosch2014bacterial}; all of these changes affect their rate of growth and ability to survive.
+Bacterial cells may survive antibiotic treatment because individual cells become tolerant or adapt to the treatment or because the population recovers by recolonization, reproduction or rapid regrowth after some cells are killed \cite{meredith2015collective}.
+Such mechanisms can be characterized according to the resistance-resilience framework in microbiology \cite{shade2012fundamentals}; in this framework, resistance is defined as insensitivity to treatment, while resilience is defined as the time required for a community to recover its former composition and functions after treatment \cite{carvalho2019antibiotic}.
+The involvement of biological mechanisms related to antibiotic resistance and antibiotic resilience has been attracting increasing attention from the scientific community \cite{shade2012fundamentals}, which has contributed to the development of new treatment strategies to cope with and prevent the increased prevalence of resistant pathogenic bacteria \cite{mitosch2014bacterial}.